lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In case the Device is a client, the size of the message ID field may the too large regarding the number of messages sent.
 Client may use only small message ID values, for instance 4 bit long.
 Therefore a MSB can be used to limit the size of the compression residue.

-Note that the client may also inform the server that the EXCHANGE_LIFETIME it is execpting from the server using the Time Scale option.

 In case the Device is a server, client may be located outside of the LPWAN area and view the device as a regular device connected to the internet.
 The client will generate Message ID using the 16 bits space offered by this field.
 A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.

-TODO: add a reference to Time Scale

 ## CoAP Token fields